Domestic Violence Defense Lawyer in Milwaukee

 Why Choose Us?

 At Hart Powell, S.C., we have been representing clients accused of criminal offenses in the Milwaukee area and nationwide for over 30 years in both state and federal court.
-Our team of experienced and compassionate attorneys believes that people are innocent until proven guilty and that each individual has the right to diligent and dedicated legal representation.
+Our team of experienced and compassionate Milwaukee domestic violence defense attorneys believes that people are innocent until proven guilty.
+We also believe that each individual has the right to diligent and dedicated legal representation.
 As such, we strive to treat each client with compassion and respect regardless of the accusation.

 Over the years, we have helped clients receive reduced sentences, not guilty verdicts, and even dropped charges.
 Our team of experienced attorneys can help in all phases of the pretrial process, and if your case goes to trial, we can fight for your rights in the courtroom.
 No matter what your needs, our team of skilled Milwaukee and nationwide criminal defense attorneys at Hart Powell, S.C. have you covered.
 Our lawyers have been named Super Lawyers and Rising Stars for multiple years, a testament to our skill and experience.